Are Property Taxes Fair?

 Property Taxes Fair

-Critics of this form of taxation have also decried that it does address some individuals’ situations.
-Although it is ordinarily paid as part of an escrow account, increased property tax means they would have to pay more into escrow.
+Critics of this form of taxation have also decried that it does not address some individuals’ situations.
+Although property tax is ordinarily paid as part of an escrow account, increased property tax means they would have to pay more into escrow.

 Senior citizens on a fixed income have been identified as a group sometimes struck by taxes on their property.
-Such individuals may have high taxes due to an increase in their property value, yet they cannot pay because of a reduced income during retirement.
+Such individuals may have high taxes due to increased property value, yet they cannot pay due to a reduced retirement income.
 In some cases, this mandatory tax does not consider factors that may impact someone’s ability to pay, such as personal tragedy or acts of nature.

-Property tax has also been criticized because individuals must pay between states.
-Alabama has the lowest rate at 1.3 percent on property value, while New Hampshire has the largest at 4.9 percent.
+Property tax has also been criticized because individuals must pay it between states.
+Alabama has the lowest rate, at 1.3 percent on property value, while New Hampshire has the largest, at 4.9 percent.
 The average percentage is somewhere in the range of 2.3 percent.

-While Alabama has a tax rate of 1.3, which would make it an attractive location for a home or business owner, someone with property a few feet away in neighboring Georgia would have to pay 2.6 percent and more than double in Florida tax rate of 3.1 percent.
+While Alabama’s tax rate of 1.3 makes it an attractive location for a home or business owner, someone with property a few feet away in neighboring Georgia would have to pay 2.6 percent, more than double the Florida tax rate of 3.1 percent.

-State legislatures determine how to spend the revenue (or waste it, as is the case with many governments) generated by taxing property values.
+As with many governments, state legislatures determine how to spend the revenue (or waste it) generated by taxing property values.
 A state’s legislature also has said over reducing or raising the tax rate and determining how often it should be collected.
 There may also be limits on how much increase there can be every year, if any.

 Property tax helps states with revenue.
-But while much needed, property tax can also be a deciding factor in where an individual lives or their ability to retain the American Dream of owning land.
+However, while much needed, property tax can also decide where an individual lives or their ability to retain the American Dream of owning land.